Pour leaders créatifs

 59%

-of the world’s workers are in quiet quitting.
-Not out of laziness.
-But because of loss of meaning.
+of workers worldwide are in quiet quitting mode.
+Not from laziness.
+But from a loss of meaning.

 Gallup, 2023